Which seed variety to buy – these have worked for me, over several seasons.

 If this happens to you, I suggest you send an email.
 Officially they will assure you that germination tests showed 84% success, which I believe is the legal minimum!
 They cannot admit any less but I am sure that notice is taken of all complaints and I speak to so many gardeners who suffer germination issues, making me think that companies really do need to know and sell seed that is viable in a garden as well as a laboratory.

-One thing is for sure: fresh, home saved seed is far more vigorous and reliable.
-See my archived September 2008 blog, also October 2011 for saving seed of runner beans and Borlotti.
+One thing is for sure: fresh, home saved seed is far more vigorous and reliable: my Saving Seed video has advice on this.
+See also my archived September 2008 blog, also October 2011 for saving seed of runner beans and Borlotti.
 Mostly it is difficult and skilful work to save good seed, and time must be available at certain key moments.
-Real Seeds offer good advice and some excellent seeds as well.
+Real Seeds offer good advice and excellent seeds as well.

 My recommended Varieties